iLawFD/Data-Science-in-Python-/README.md

 # Data-Science-in-Python-
-I've successfully completed course 1 in the “ introduction to data science in python “.
+I've successfully completed  “ introduction to data science in python “ course.
 Therse are my solutions for the assignments with a correct percntage of 100%